makkus/freckles/freckles/doc/getting_started.md

 As in the example above, we made some of our script configurable via arguments (the 'hostname', and part of the html page content, 'helloee') and we could use the ``--help`' flag on our *frecklet* to see that.

-For this example, I don't want to run it on my local machine, as it would install a webserver that I have no use for on there.
-So I went to a VPS (Virtual private server) provider and rented a machine in the cloud, set up DNS and security so there's an admin user that has passwordless sudo permissions, and that I can access using my local ssh key.
+For this example, I don't want to run it on my local machine, as it would install a web-server that I have no use for on there.
+So I went to a VPS (Virtual private server) provider and rented a machine in the cloud, set up DNS and security so there's an admin user that has password-less sudo permissions, and that I can access using my local ssh key.
 All this goes to far for this tutorial, but I'll write up instructions sometime soon (or, rather, a few *frecklets* to do it for you), in a different place.
 For now, just peruse your favourite search engine if you want to know more.

 Ok, execute time: